capsule-corp-ternoa/ternoa-doc/docs/for-developers/cookbook/ipfs.md

 ## Overview

 IPFS (Interplanetary File Systems) is one of the solution we recommend to upload NFTs medias and other associated metadatas.
-Thus offchain datas are stored in a fully decentralized way and only the link to this metadata is stored on-chain as part of the NFT.
+Thus offchain data are stored in a fully decentralized way and only the link to this metadata is stored on-chain as part of the NFT.
 This link is frequently a fingerprint called a cryptographic hash ID (e.g. `Qmf5RHhnUjSCfCN9d1Ee6sUWxe3Eqvogw1cTsssrxAxtPn`).
 IPFS files are accessible using those hashes.

 On Ternoa NFTs are composed of two files: an asset file (e.g. image, video, music) and a metadata json file.
 The asset file hash is nested into the metadata file and both are stored on IPFS with their dedicated hashes.